0xPolygonMiden/miden-node/docs/src/operator/architecture.md

 # Node architecture

 The node itself consists of three distributed components: store, block-producer and RPC.
+We also provide a reference faucet implementation which we use to distribute testnet and devnet tokens.

 The components can be run on separate instances when optimised for performance, but can also be run as a single process for convenience.
 At the moment both of Miden's public networks (testnet and devnet) are operating in single process